SJ6018S - The Writer's Craft part 2 (2023/24)

-Studio I Craft and Performance develops students’ understanding of writing for performance through a focus on performance poetry and the spoken word.
-Students will learn about the history, culture and practice of performance poetry; performance skills and the adaptation of material to audience, medium and venue, and critical and theoretical perspectives on performance poetry and the spoken word.
+The Writer’s Craft Part 2 is a Spring semester level 6 module which develops students’ understanding of writing for performance through a focus on the history, culture and practice of performance poetry; performance skills and the adaptation of material to audience, medium and venue, and critical and theoretical perspectives on performance poetry and the spoken word.

 Practice: group discussions and workshop activities explore, deepen and refine students’ understanding of the writing, adaptation and performance process (LO3/LO4/LO5).
-Regular reading, performance, writing and criticism exercises (small group and individual) develop specific craft skills (LO3/LO5)
+Regular reading, performance, writing and criticism exercises (small group and individual) develop specific craft skills (LO3/LO5).

 The module is taught in three-hour weekly classes comprising of seminar discussion and workshop.
 It is assessed through pieces of written coursework, presentation and/or performance that offer students the opportunity to develop skills required for a range of writing forms (LO3), as well as for a future in writing and publishing (LO2/LO4).